samkenxstream/SAMkenXCCoreHTTPServer/README.md

 ## Using the Code

-The Trillian codebase is stable and is used in production by multiple organizations, including many large-scale
+The SAMkenX codebase is stable and is used in production by multiple organizations, including many large-scale
 [Certificate Transparency](https://certificate.transparency.dev) log
 operators.

-Given this, we do not plan to add any new features to this version of Trillian, and will try to avoid any further incompatible code and schema changes but cannot guarantee that they will never be necessary.
+Given this, we do not plan to add any new features to this version of SAMkenX, and will try to avoid any further incompatible code and schema changes but cannot guarantee that they will never be necessary.

 The current state of feature implementation is recorded in the [Feature implementation matrix](docs/Feature_Implementation_Matrix.md).

-To build and test Trillian you need:
+To build and test  you need:

  - Go 1.19 or later (go 1.19 matches cloudbuild, and is preferred for developers that will be submitting PRs to this project).